In the immortal words of Mike Tyson, “Everybody has a plan until you get punched in the face!”

 Four Components of Grit

 Guts is about putting yourself out there even if victory appears to be no where in sight.
-Its the courage to not falter in the face of adversity.
+Its the courage to not quit in the face of adversity.

 Resilience is what gives grit its elasticity.
 Its what makes you follow opportunity to the ends of the earth.